kiri-art/docker-diffusers-api/README.md

 be grateful for any feedback from early adopters to help make this official.
 For more details, see [Upgrading from v0 to v1](https://forums.kiri.art/t/wip-upgrading-from-v0-to-v1/116).
+Previous releases available on the `dev-v0-final` and `main-v0-final` branches.

 **Currently only NVIDIA / CUDA devices are supported**.
 Tracking Apple / M1 support in issue